 There’s not much research when it comes to CBD’s cousins, the terpenes.
 But the research so far suggests that Myrcene may compound the effects of THC to induce relaxation.
 Another terpene called α-Pinene may help counteract some of the short term memory deficits from THC (2).

 Go back to our analogy of CBD as a one man band compared to CBD as part of an orchestra.
 An orchestra produces a far more complex, louder and more diverse sound than a one man band; thats the entourage effect in a nutshell.
 You want the whole orchestra.

-Humans have been interacting with cannabis plants for thousands of years.
+Humans have been interacting with hemp for thousands of years.
 Through this ancient relationship we’ve had with the whole pants, we’ve evolved to recognise the plant in its glorious entirety.

-One of the pioneers of cannabis research, Dr Raphael Mechoulam has this to say about using whole plants (6):
+One of the pioneers of cannabinoid research, Dr Raphael Mechoulam has this to say about using whole plants (6):